Skip to content

 For small datasets this is fine.
 For collections > a few thousand documents, expect linear scans on every query.
 There is no way to push a predicate down.
 If you need server-side filtering on a large dataset in Blazor WASM, use SQLite-in-WASM (see IndexedDB notes).

-Query<T>(string whereClause, object? parameters) and QueryStream<T>(...) are supported by every SQL provider (SQLite, SQLCipher, PostgreSQL, SQL Server, MySQL, DuckDB) plus CosmosDB.
+Query<T>(string whereClause, object? parameters) and QueryStream<T>(...) are supported by every SQL provider (SQLite, SQLCipher, PostgreSQL, SQL Server, MySQL, Oracle, DuckDB) plus CosmosDB.
 LiteDB, MongoDB, and IndexedDB throw NotSupportedException — use the LINQ-based Query<T>() overload instead.

 Parameter syntax in the whereClause you write: